jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

 ## Design

-Visual consistency and clarity are key to provide users with a good experience.
+Visual consistency is key to providing users with a good experience.
 This motivation led to the creation of the components library, a collection of UI components that can be easily used by developers and continuously refined by designers.